mehranmushtaq/Machine-Learning-with-scikit-learn-and-from-scratch/ml-from-scratch/README.md

 ## Machine Learning Algorithms From Scratch

-This project implements core Machine Learning algorithms from scratch using NumPy, without using libraries like Scikit-learn.
+This directory contains Machine Learning algorithms implemented from scratch using NumPy only, without using high-level libraries like scikit-learn.

-The goal of this project is to understand the mathematics and working of ML algorithms internally.
+The goal of this project is to deeply understand the mathematics and inner workings of Machine Learning algorithms.

 ## Algorithms Implemented